JakkuAzzo/Inspire/README.md

 ## How Inspire Works

 1. Pick a creative mode (Lyricist, Producer, or Editor) and adjust the relevance blend for tone, recency, and experimentation.
-2. The backend fans out to live services like Datamuse, Freesound, Jamendo, Piped (YouTube proxy), Unsplash, Imgflip, and NewsAPI to collect the freshest material.
+2. The backend fans out to live services like Datamuse, Freesound, Jamendo, and Piped (YouTube proxy) — with keyless defaults for images (Picsum), memes (Picsum templates + built‑in caption), and a static NewsAPI mirror.
 3. Inspire builds a fuel pack with power words, meme-ready visuals, news hooks, sample choices, FX prompts, emotional arcs, and timeline beats so you can ship ideas fast.

 ## Feature Highlights